 The first exception to the pleading requirement is where a party has notice that an opponent claims entitlement to attorney’s fees and either, by its conduct, acquiesces, ratifies or fails to object to the failure to plead entitlement.
 In that case, the party who failed to object waives the opportunity to do so.

 The second exception is for cases that are dismissed prior to filing an answer.
 A claim for attorney’s fees by a defendant is made in the defendant’s motion to dismiss or by a separate motion which must be filed within thirty days following dismissal of the action.
 When a claim for attorney’s fees is not made within this time period the claim is waived.

 Here, the Fourth District found that both exceptions were applicable.
 As an initial matter, the defendant/Appellant, made multiple requests for attorneys’ fees in multiple filings.
 These multiple requests were never objected to by the plaintiffs, in turn waiving the opportunity to object.
 In addition, defendant’s motion to dismiss had not been heard and remained pending at the time summary judgment was entered in his favor.
 Therefore, the Fourth District held that defendant/Appellant raised his claim for fees while “the time period to answer the complaint ha[d] not yet matured.” (quoting Green v.
 Sun Harbor Homeowners’ Ass’n, 730 So.
 2d 1261, 1261 (Fla.
 1998).

-The Court reverses the lower court’s order striking defendant’s motion for attorneys fees and remanded the trust contest case.
+The Court reverses the lower court’s order striking defendant’s motion for fees and remanded the case.
 It was error to find that defendant had waived his claim for an award for attorney’s fees.
 It was clear from this decision, that the defendant’s motion to dismiss the trust contest, his motion for summary judgment, and what amounted to several other pleadings in the underlying action satisfied the pleading requirement for an entitlement to an award of attorney’s fees.